AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/design-a-form.md

 >[!NOTE]
 >
->Technical limitations of the call to the external API:
+>The following items are technical limitations of the call to the external API:
 >
 >* Maximum number of options: 200 (only the first 200 options from the returned JSON are displayed)
 >* Timeout: 3 seconds
 >* Number of retries: 3
 >* Wait duration between retries: 500ms
 >* Expected response statuses: 2xx
+>* User can see the selected value (and edit the value) in Workfront lists and reports, but will not see the dropdown with options coming from the external API.

 </div>